alexmckm/clipboard_landing_page_practice/README.md

 **Tech used:**  HTML & CSS **only**!

-Here's where you can go to town on how you actually built this thing.
-Write as much as you can here, it's totally fine if it's not too much just make sure you write  _something_.
-If you don't have too much experience on your resume working on the front end that's totally fine.
-This is where you can really show off your passion and make up for that ten fold.

-This project has been tremendously helpful in helping me apply my front-end knowledge to a practical endeavour.
+This project has been tremendously helpful in helping me apply my front-end knowledge for a practical endeavour.
 Here, I use pure HTML and CSS, with the extensive help of **Flexbox** and **Grid**.

 Given a Figma file with both mobile and desktop designs, I started working mobile-first, and work my way up to the design desktop using media queries.